 If you would like some general advice, you can read the following resources:

 - The AAMC publishes the distribution of MCAT scores for all test takers each year.
-To see where you stand, compared to others, you can check out the distributions for the months of April and May 2015.
+To see where you stand, compared to others, you can check out the distributions for the months of May 2018 to April 2019.
 Took the old MCAT?
 You can check out the distributions for January 2012 to November 2014.

 - Columbia University: Should I retake the MCAT?